logicethos/SSHDebugger/README.md

 Suggested future improvements:

  * Improve Xterm Terminal, flesh out the UI, copy, paste, go fully managed to remove Gnome VTE dependency?
+ * Automate template generation, to fill in known Dependencies.
+ * Default to rsync where available, or scp only files that have changed.
- * C# pre-debug scripting
+ * C# pre-debug scripting.
  * Option to Detach & Reattach debugger?
+Reconnect if connection lost?
- * Wizard to prepare a host, setup password-less login & customise script.
+ * Wizard to prepare a host, test for stability, setup password-less login using private keys.
+ * Add more customisation to script (e.g SOCKS support, default Xterm settings).